The market supply curve shows the combined quantity supplied of goods at different prices.

 This plots the same equation in terms of Qs

-Example of linear supply curve
+Example of a linear supply curve

 P = 30+ 0.5(QS)

-Shift in slope of supply curve
+Shift in the slope of the supply curve

 P = 30+ 1.2(QS)